younessassassi/machine-learning-udacity-capstone/README.md

 ### Prediction
 The prediction folder contains the prediction module that will generate an optimized portfolio then provide recommendation on wether to invest in a porfolio in a given date.

-In a terminal or command window, navigate to the top level project directory report (that contains this README) and type
+In a terminal or command window, navigate to the top level project directory (that contains this README) and type

 ```bash
 python -m prediction.start